-This lace trim handkerchief is a very simple and a quick project to complete, you just need to have some basics:
+This lace trim handkerchief is a straightforward and quick project to complete.
+You just need to have some basics:

 If you major in crochet: You need to know how to do blanket-stitch and use a sewing machine for zig-zag stitch.

-I love making handkerchiefs, it is the easiest and fastest project to complete.
-All the while, I just zig-zag sewed all the 4 edges of a 10″ x 10″ cotton scrap fabric, those are nothing special to shout about so I never mentioned about them here.
-This time, I made them a little different so that I have something worth your time to visit my blog (what a good excuse 🙄 LOL….)
+I love making handkerchiefs, and it is the easiest and fastest project to complete.
+All the while, I just zig-zag sewed all the four edges of a 10″ x 10″ cotton scrap fabric.
+Those are nothing special to shout about, so I never mentioned them here.
+This time, I made them a little different from having something worth your time to visit my website (what a good excuse 😊)

 Since this lace trim handkerchief is for my daughter, I made them a little feminine with pastel color and matching color lace thread.
 I can imagine how they would turn out if they were done in contrasting colors.

 As Generation Y and older, we hold a duty to educate the next generation (Z) so that they don’t repeat our mistake in slowly killing the Earth.
 Well, I am not a 100% green folk as many do, who put all their time & efforts into saving the Earth.
 I am just doing my best in my comfort zone, sigh (shame on me ** blush*** !!!!)
 Besides using old bedsheets to make rags & rugs; scrap paper tubes into pencil holders; old torn T-shirts into tarn or t-shirt yarn; and grocery plastic bags into recycle-bags; one of my little efforts is to teach my daughter to be eco-friendly to our mother Earth.
 For this instance, I encouraged her to use a handkerchief instead of tissue paper.

 Grab some cotton lace threads and a crochet hook.
 Follow the pattern instructions below to make your lace-trim handkerchief.
 Be it for your own use or as a gift for someone special, it sure is made out of love.